DindinYT37/public-ip-tracker/README.md

 - Multiple IP checking services for reliability
 - Right-click menu to view or open log file
 - Supports both IPv4 and IPv6 addresses
+- Zero configuration required
+- Minimal CPU and memory footprint

 ## Installation

 1. Download the latest release from the Releases page
 2. Run the executable
 3. The application will start in your system tray

+No installation required - just download and run.

 ## Building from Source